GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 ```
 $ objdump -d hello
 ```
+&nbsp;

-A _section_ is a block of memoty that contains either program code or data.
+A _section_ is a block of memory that contains either program code or data.
 A code section can be executed by the CPU while a data one cannot.
 With this command, non-executable sections such as _.data_ and _.bss_, debug sections, etc, are not displayed.

 On the other hand,
 ```